 Clostridial necrotizing enteritis is a mild to severe clostridial infection, which can be fatal if not treated promptly.

-C. perfringens type C occasionally causes severe inflammatory disease in the small bowel (primarily, the jejunum).
-Disease is caused by clostridial β-toxin, which is very sensitive to proteolytic enzymes and is inactivated by normal cooking.
-Inflammation is segmental, involving small or large patches with varying degrees of hemorrhage and intramural gas; necrosis ranges from mucosal injury to full-thickness necrosis and perforation.
+C. perfringens type C occasionally causes severe necrosis in the small bowel (primarily the jejunum).
+Disease is caused by clostridial beta-toxin, which is very sensitive to proteolytic enzymes and is inactivated by normal cooking.
+Necrosis is segmental, involving small or large patches with varying degrees of hemorrhage and intramural gas; necrosis ranges from mucosal injury to full-thickness necrosis and perforation.

 Clostridial necrotizing enteritis occurs primarily in populations with multiple risk factors, including the following: